-- Local energy use/Neurotransmitter signalling (Attwell & ladecola, 2002) - In the early days of fMRI it was often assumed that the increase of blood flow is a direct consequence of the oxygen consumption or energy usage of the tissue. - If energy usage did control blood flow, then BOLD signals would reflect the activity of the cellular processes consuming most energy. - Assessment of energy use by different processes - Spiking very energy expensive - Most used by postsynaptic currents & action potentials - The available evidence indicates that the hemodynamic response is driven by neurotransmitter signalling and not local energy use.
+- Local energy use/Neurotransmitter signalling (Attwell & ladecola, 2002) - In the early days of fMRI it was often assumed that the increase of blood flow is a direct consequence of the oxygen consumption or energy usage of the tissue. - If energy usage did control blood flow, then BOLD signals would reflect the activity of the cellular processes consuming most energy. - Assessment of energy use by different processes - The available evidence indicates that the hemodynamic response is driven by neurotransmitter signalling and not local energy use.